31-33/juryroom/imports/api/README.md

 `userStars`: *Stores the `userId`s for the users who currently have this comment starred.*

-`authorId`: *Stores the unique identifier for the user who posted this comment.*
+`authorId`: *Stores the unique identifier for the user who posted this comment.
+If the user posted the comment anonymously, this field will be null.*

+`submitterId`: *Stores the unique identifier for the user who posted this comment.
+Unlike `authorId`, this field is not published to users, and stores the `userId` of the poster even if the comment was submitted anonymously.*

 `text`: *Stores the text/content of this comment. **Note: maximum length can be configured within `/imports/api/Comments.js`, currently set to 280 characters.***